openforis/sepal-doc/docs/source/workflows/drivers.rst

 Radar imagery has the added benefit of being cloud-free by design as active sensors are not influenced by clouds.

-Alos Palsar is a L-band radar that gives good results for monitoring forestry.
+Alos Palsar is a L-band radar that gives good results for monitoring forest ecosystems.
 Data is provided by the Kyoto & Carbon Initiative from the Japanese Space Agency (JAXA) for the year 2015 onward.
-SEPAL is providing an application to select and download them to your user space.
+SEPAL provides an application to select, process and download them to your user space pr Google Earth Engine Account.

 For more information about the parameters, Please see :doc:`../module/dwn/alos_mosaic`.